tensorflow/models/official/keras_application_models/README.md

  - NASNet

 ## Dataset
-ImageNet dataset is used for the benchmark.
-To begin, you will need to download the ImageNet dataset and convert it to TFRecord format.
-Follow along with the [Inception guide](https://github.com/tensorflow/models/tree/master/research/inception#getting-started) in order to prepare the dataset.
+Synthetic dataset is used for the benchmark.

 ## Callbacks
 Two custom callbacks are provided for model benchmarking: ExamplesPerSecondCallback and LoggingMetricCallback.
 For each callback, `epoch_based` and `batch_based` options are available to set the benchmark level.
 Check [model_callbacks.py](model_callbacks.py) for more details.